catenarytransit/catenary-backend/readme.md

 Pull requests will not be merged without this.

 No option exists for Windows users at the moment.
 Please try WSL Ubuntu for the moment.
 We're working on adding this.

+### SQL notes
+We've switched to sqlx for our queries.
+For development, you'll need to know these few commands.

+1. `cargo sqlx database drop`
+This drops your old development database so you can create a new one.

+2. `cargo sqlx database create`
+This creates a new sqlx database

+3. `cargo sqlx migrate run`
+This initialises the base tables and functions required to ingest our dataset.

+4. `cargo sqlx prepare --workspace`
+This will compile your sql code into .sqlx representation into the folder `.sqlx`, so that future code compilation no longer requires sqlx.
+The `.sqlx` folder is written into the Git history to assist other contributors without access to a working database.
+If a merge conflict occurs, the folder should be deleted and regenerated before reuploading.